*MISSION and VISION *BROAD OBJECTIVES *OVERVIEW *PUBLICATIONS *MEMBERSHIP *FEATURED PERSONALITY *SPONSORSHIP/PARTNERSHIP *CONTACT

 A person who is interested in becoming an Associate Member of the Society is simply required to express interest by completing and submitting the online membership biodata form available here.
 On receipt of the completed form, a confirmation of membership acknowledgement letter will be sent.
 General enquiries, comments, questions and suggestions may also be communicated by completing the form or via the Society’s email (firstname.lastname@example.org).

 In the nearest future, it is envisaged that the Society will source for funds and award grants to active scholars and students working on specific important projects within the focal areas of the Society.
+Scholarship will also be awarded to indigent students.
 The ultimate goal is to improve understanding and welfare of mankind.
+Individuals, corporate organizations and institutions who intend to partner with the Society and/or intend to sponsor a commissioned research project relating to the interest of the Society are requested to contact the society’s Administrative Secretary or President.
+Such bodies will be publicly acknowledged based on terms agreed on in a Memorandum of Understanding (MOU).

-A glimpse into the interests of the Society may be obtained from the following research presentation viz.
+A glimpse into the interests of the Society may be obtained from the following research presentations and publications viz.

 *Oluwade, ‘Dele (Bamidele) (2001), ‘A Metaphysical Model of the General Communication System‘, poster presentation at the Annual Meeting and Research Forum of Sigma Xi, The Scientific Research Society, Research Triangle Park, Raleigh, North Carolina, USA (The conference took place at the Sheraton Capital Centre, Raleigh, USA in November 2001).